 Why is this important?
 Because when a sales professional comes to your home, they can either be there just to sell you something, or to help you find the best solution.
 Being trained in HVAC helps them to provide the best options.
 A sales professional who only knows products, pricing, and sales tactics isn’t truly assessing your system and trying to solve a problem; they’re just making a sale.

-Which brings us to sales.
+This brings us to sales.
 And this part isn’t usually fun, is it?
 If you’ve gone through the process, you know that you’ll end up having to defend your decision against upselling and high-pressure sales tactics.

 The first thing a company can - and should - do in their sales process is to remove anything that would seem high-pressure.
 If you encounter this, it’s because they’re more interested in the sale than you.
 A good company knows that doing right by the customer is a better long-term proposition.